dguzenko/newdocs/docs/zooaksubs.md

 ### Step 3.
 Creating the Level trough ZOO

 It's all set, go and create a new Item.
 Populate the fields and be sure the *Aksubs Level Sync* value is set to *Yes*.
-If all went well you will see an succesfull notification and a link to the synced Level.
+If all went well you will see an successfully notification and a link to the synced Level.
 If otherwise the notification was negative, review the configuration and try again.

 These are the common errors you could come along: